-5.3.2 Health project costs
+6.3.2 Health project costs

-These projects to improve health could be funded through a range of sources, for example: S106, Community Infrastructure Levy (CIL) or community grants.
+These projects to improve health and wellbeing could be funded through a range of sources, for example: S106, Community Infrastructure Levy (CIL) or community grants.

-Suggested work Estimated cost Detail

-Cycle parking £50-£150 per Cost varies by type.

-stand Installation may be in addition.

-Measured miles £500 - £1000 Dependent on marker type e.g.

-per mile wooden post, printed onto tarmac etc.

-This cost assumes no improvements

-to paths are needed.

-• These costs are capital only and do

-not include any other costs e.g. staff

-000 000 005 000 time, design etc.

-Outdoor exercise £30,000 - £35,000 8-10 pieces of metal gym equipment.

-equipment Preparing the ground - digging, laying foundation.

-Construction of tarmac base and

-installation of equipment.

-Green space signage £500-£1000 Based on 3 large signs e.g. route map

-Creen space signage 2000 21000 at park entrance.

-These costs are capital only and do

-not include any other costs e.g. staff

-time, travel etc.

-Community display £1000 each Cost varies by type.

-boards

-Benches £200-£1,000 • From £200 for a basic bench up

-to £1,000 plus depending on design,

-materials etc (supply only).
+Suggested work Estimated cost Detail Cycle parking £50-£150 per stand Cost varies by type.Installation may be in addition.
+Measured miles £500 - £1000 per mile Dependent on marker type e.g. wooden post, printed onto tarmac etc. This cost assumes no improvements to paths are needed.
+These costs are capital only and do not include any other costs e.g. staff time, design etc. Outdoor exercise equipment £30,000 - £35,000 8-10 pieces of metal gym equipment.
+Preparing the ground - digging, laying foundation.
+Construction of tarmac base and installation of equipment.
+Green space signage £500-£1000 Based on 3 large signs e.g. route map at park entrance.
+These costs are capital only and do not include any other costs e.g. staff time, travel etc. Community display boards Benches £1000 each £200-£1,000 Cost varies by type.
+From £200 for a basic bench up to £1,000 plus depending on design, materials etc (supply only).
 Average of around £800 - £900 including installation.

-Cost depends greatly on style and
+Cost depends greatly on style and materials.

-materials.